-I also love Hermann's layered approach to fillers.
-She fills your face a little at a time so you don't appear puffy, overdone, or unnatural.
+I loved Herrmann's layered approach to fillers.
+She fills your face a little at a time, so you don't appear puffy, overdone, or unnatural.
 I have seen her twice now for lip fillers (I wanted to take it slowly).
-I have included an "after" photo from each of those visits below too so you can see the difference.
-It's minimal but noticeable.
+The difference is minimal, but noticeable.

 With Age Comes Bone Loss, Collagen Loss, and Fat Loss, Hence Lip Filler

 It just happened one day.
 I looked in the mirror and noticed that my lips looked thinner.
 My lips were never really big to begin with, but as I progressed into my late 30s, they started to appear less plump.
-I also noticed some fine lines developing around the upper lip that I would like to fill out.
-Turns out, these facial changes are fairly normal parts of the aging process and are all courtesy of bone loss, collagen loss, and fat loss.
+I also noticed some fine lines developing around the upper lip that I wanted to fill out.
+Turns out, these facial changes are fairly normal parts of the aging process and are all due to bone loss, collagen loss, and fat loss.

-But, as Hermann points out, while many people think fillers fill lines, this is not always the case.
-Fillers are better for addressing volume loss while other injectables like Botox or Dysport may be more appropriate for lines caused by muscle movement (forehead, angry 11s, and crow’s feet).
+But, as Herrmann points out, while many people think fillers fill lines, this is not always the case.
+Fillers are better for addressing volume loss, while other injectables, like Botox or Dysport, may be more appropriate for lines caused by muscle movement (forehead, angry 11s, and crow’s feet).
 "As we age, we lose volume from collagen loss, fat loss, and bone loss, so by replacing what time has taken away, fillers can restore a youthful appearance and smooth lines indirectly," she explains.

-Thankfully, there are many different types of fillers now with different consistencies and stiffness, so you can really address many concerns.
-For areas that need structure (think the cheekbones), Hermann says thicker products offer more lift, while in an area like the lips, very soft fillers create natural, subtle augmentation.
+Luckily, there are many different types of fillers now with different consistencies and stiffness, so you can really address many concerns.
+For areas that need structure (think the cheekbones), Herrmann says thicker products offer more lift, while in an area like the lips, very soft fillers create a natural, subtle augmentation.

 No, Lip Fillers Won't Make Your Lips Look Cartoonish

 The other misconception is that lip fillers hurt.
-I'll be honest, the idea of having needles injected into my lips wasn't something I readily put my hand up for, but what I conjured up in my mind was way worse than the reality.
-Sure there is minimal discomfort because the lips are very sensitive, but Hermann applied a numbing cream all over and on the outside of my lips so that when she did inject the filler, I only felt a slight pinch each time.
+I'll be honest, the idea of having needles injected into my lips wasn't something I was excited about, but what I conjured up in my mind was way worse than the reality.
+Sure, there is minimal discomfort, because the lips are very sensitive, but Herrmann applied numbing cream all over and on the outside of my lips so that when she did inject the filler, I only felt a slight pinch each time.
 She also prepared me before she did each injection so I could brace myself, but honestly, it wasn't bad at all.
-Hermann is very gentle.
+Herrmann is very gentle.

-If you are concerned about the pain, Hermann can also do small injections with numbing medication inside the lips or a nerve block, which makes the pain almost imperceptible.
-But the whole treatment takes less than 10 minutes to perform, so often the topical numbing cream suffice followed by ice packs for the swelling will suffice.
-This also helps to minimize any bruising, which is always possible, but thankfully it didn't happen to me.
+If you are concerned about the pain, Herrmann can also do small injections with numbing medication inside the lips or a nerve block, which makes the pain almost imperceptible.
+But the whole treatment takes less than 10 minutes to perform, so often the topical numbing cream, followed by ice packs for the swelling, will suffice.
+This also helps to minimize any bruising, which is always possible (but thankfully it didn't happen to me).

-To keep bruising to a minimum, Hermann says it's important that you don't take blood thinners for 10 days prior to injections.
-Aspirin, ibuprofen, vitamin E, and many supplements containing herbs or spices can also increase bleeding risk, so please ask your doctor if what you currently take is okay prior to injections.
+To keep bruising to a minimum, Herrmann says it's important that you don't take blood thinners for 10 days prior to injections.
+Aspirin, vitamin E, and many supplements containing herbs or spices can also increase bleeding risk, so please ask your doctor if what you currently take is OK prior to injections.

 If You're Nervous, Here's What to Look Out For

-Of course, with any injections where you're altering the shape of your face, there are things to look out for and questions to ask first.
-Before you go in for lip injections, Hermann says it's important to show your doctor what types of lips you like, as this will give them an idea of whether your goals are achievable.
+With any injections where you're altering the shape of your face, there are things to look out for and questions to ask first.
+Before you go in for lip injections, Herrmann says it's important to show your doctor what types of lips you like, as this will give them an idea of whether your goals are achievable.
 "Everyone's anatomy is different, and not all lips respond similarly to products," she explains.
 "For very thin lips, we may need to use a slightly stiffer product to achieve the projection that someone wants."

 These Are the Best Filler Products to Request

-If you're reading all this and you're ready to take the plunge, then make sure you've done the research and are educated about what happens and what brands to look out for before you go in.
-Typically, Hermann prefers soft fillers like Juvederm, Volbella, or Restylane Silk as these provide a natural texture and augmentation.
+Typically, Herrmann prefers soft fillers like Juvederm, Volbella, or Restylane Silk, as these provide a natural texture and augmentation.
 "I only use hyaluronic-based products in the lips, which bind water and give plumpness with very few side effects," she says.
-"These fillers tend to last six to 12 months and can be dissolved if needed."
+"These fillers tend to last six to 12 months, and can be dissolved if needed."
 Very important.